ivicanikolicsg/metaheuristics/README.md

 # Metaheuristics for design of crypto primitives

-**Note: This is an implementation of results from the paper https://eprint.iacr.org/2016/1162.pdf**
+The repository contains implementation of metaheuritics (simulated annearling and genetic algorithms) for design of symmetric-key primitives.

+## Paper

+The paper explaining the approach can be found [here](https://eprint.iacr.org/2016/1162.pdf)